How to Survive Spring Break Crowds at Disney: Your Guide to the Busiest Season of the Year

 What’s the Weather Like During Spring Break?

-• Ponchos or lightweight rain jackets
+• Ponchos or lightweight rain jackets for quick-moving showers

-• Water bottles and fans
+• Reusable water bottles and portable fans to stay cool

 Skip the in park table service and character meals